Monday, November 25, 2024

 Any weird frequency

-This radio - which he purchased second-hand - did not come with a TCXO and based on his experience during June Field Day and winter Field Day (in January) it drifted excessively - a few 10s of Hz on 10 meters - enough that he would occasionally get complaints about being "off frequency".
+While it would be convenient if radios had a nice, easy frequency like 10 MHz as their main oscillator, that is rarely the case - and this was true for a friend's TS-590G which wanted 15.6 MHz.
+This radio, which he purchased second-hand, did not come with a TCXO and based on his experience during June Field Day and winter Field Day (in January) it drifted excessively - a few 10s of Hz on 10 meters - enough that he would occasionally get complaints about him being "off frequency" - even if it was he that was calling CQ!

-and although an aftermarket unit was available, he was intrigued by the idea of using the ProgRock 2 as this same device could be programmed for any frequency between about 3.5 kHz and 200 MHz with a resolution of 1 Hz.
+Although an aftermarket unit was available, he was intrigued by the idea of using the ProgRock 2 as this same device could be programmed for any frequency between about 3.5 kHz and 200 MHz with a resolution of 1 Hz.
 Additionally, the ProgRock 2 allowed the use of a 1 PPS (1 pulse-per-second) output from a GPS module to "discipline" the oscillator with even greater stability - but more on this later.

 Prepping the ProgRock 2